StevenAlexander44/WebRomote/README.md

 * Most of the features of a regular Roku remote
 * Much faster typing on most Roku Channels
 * Big, readable buttons
+* Use your keyboard to control the Roku device, including:
+    * "Home" key for home
+    * Enter to select
+    * Escape to go back
+    * Tab for instant replay
+    * "?" for info
+    * PageUp/Down and "End" for volume
+    * Arrow keys for movement

 # How to use